Nuclearfossil/IntroToCSharpGraphics/docs/_posts/2017-02-11-OpenGLShaders.md

     }
 ```

 It's incredibly simple - we set an output value bound to the pixel.
 In fragment shaders, you can think of this as the index of the output buffer that we are writing the pixel to.
-If we don't define one in out CPU code (C# code), and we weren't to explicitly add the `(location=0)` bit to our shader, if there is only ont `out` variable, the compiler will normally generate one for us.
+If we don't define one in out CPU code (C# code), and we weren't to explicitly add the `(location=0)` bit to our shader, if there is only one `out` variable, the compiler will normally generate one for us.
 But don't do that.

 Thus, we're only writing out the interpolated color from the fragment shader.
 That's it.
 Nothing terribly fancy.
 In a later lesson, I'll go over more.

 I think that's enough for this lesson.
 It's been a lot to write, as we're covering a lot of fundamentals.
-The rest of the code is fairly self-explanitory.
+The rest of the code is fairly self-explanatory.

 Until next time!